dongchanlim/Capstone_Coca_Cola/README.md

 # Group-2-Capstone-Fall-2024---Swire-Coca-Cola-Predictive-Maintenance-Project
-This repository contains the Swire Coca-Cola Predictive Maintenance Project, focusing on survival analysis and regression to predict equipment failures and downtime.
-It includes data preprocessing, predictive modeling, and insights to optimize maintenance schedules and enhance operational efficiency.
+This repository contains the Swire Coca-Cola Predictive Maintenance Project.
+In today’s highly competitive beverage industry, operational efficiency is critical to maintaining market leadership.
+For Swire Coca-Cola, one of the largest bottlers in the world, machine downtime is more than just a technical issue—it’s a $60 million annual setback.
+Recognizing the urgency of this problem, our project aimed to revolutionize the company’s maintenance operations using predictive analytics.

+By leveraging machine performance data, we analyzed patterns that could forecast equipment failures and optimize maintenance schedules.
+This proactive approach not only addresses unplanned breakdowns but also ensures smoother production cycles, reduced costs, and higher operational efficiency.
+Our work demonstrates how data-driven strategies can bridge the gap between innovation and execution, paving the way for a more resilient manufacturing process.